Holt, Norfolk: Windmill

-Chapel Yard is now referenced as part of the 2021 HOLT Conservation Appraisal and Management Plan [pages, 13, 16, 18, 43, 44, 67, 76, 86, 98, 99, 128, 195].

-Goodman’s design code is accredited with providing North Norfolk District Council with the innovative approach to future Townscape since designing Chapel Yard in 1983 which blends seamlessly and innovatively with the former built environment of the Georgian Town.

-In 2022 MP for North Norfolk - Duncan Baker - and former Mayor of Holt recommended Eric Goodman for an MBE in recognition of his unique and defining contribution to North Norfolk and stated ‘Mr Goodman designed and developed Chapel Yard in Holt, which has had a significant impact to North Norfolk…I am personally very grateful to Mr Goodman for all he has done for Holt and the wider community’.

 Amenities

 Holt Country Park

 Holt Country Park is a short walk from the town.
 Its history includes a horseracing course, heath, farmland, forestry and woodland garden.
 It is now woodland dominated with Scots pine and native broadleaves.
 Its rich ground flora supports wildlife including deer.
 The park has achieved a Green Flag Award every year since 2005.

 Holt Lowes

-The Lowes is an area of heathland of around 120 acre to the south of Holt set aside by the Inclosure Act of 1807.
+The Lowes is an area of heathland of around 120 acre to the south of Holt set aside by the Holt and Letheringsett Inclosure Act 1807 (47 Geo.
+3 Sess.
+2. c.
+19 Pr.).
 The poor of Holt had grazing rights for an animal and also had the right to take wood and gorse from the land for their own use.
 It is likely that the land was never used by the poor of Holt as the land was not wholly suitable.
 The Lowes was used for military training during the First World War.
 It is open to the public along with Holt Country Park.
 The Lowes has long been recognised as an important area for wildlife, with records going back to the 18th century.
 It was declared an SSSI in 1954 and for a while managed as a nature reserve by the Norfolk Wildlife Trust, which continues to act as managing agents for the trustees.
 As on all lowland heaths, there is a constant need for management to prevent the encroachment of trees.
 Recent work has concentrated on clearing a large part of the mixed valley mire, an area of sphagnum bog that supports plants like sundews and several species of dragonfly, including one, the keeled skimmer, found nowhere else in East Anglia.